 Open to the public since 1932, the museum exhibits excavated features with displays of Mississippian pottery, stone tools, artifacts and artwork showcasing their way of life and the archaeological history of the site.
 Visitors have a spectacular view of the bluff area on top of the Ceremonial Mound, the largest mound on the site.
-Special exhibits, hands-on displays, demonstrations and educational programs occur at various times throughout the year.
+Special exhibits, hands-on displays, events, demonstrations and educational programs occur at various times throughout the year.
 For example, one fun popular summer event is an archeology day camp for kids.

 Scientific archaeological research through Murray State University has revealed important information about the Mississippian people here at Wickliffe Mounds State Historic Site.
 This registered archaeological site (15BA4) is on the National Register of Historic Places, and a Kentucky Archaeological Landmark.

 Please note: Pets are prohibited on the archaeological site, which encompasses the fenced in area around the mounds, buildings and trails; service dogs allowed.
 Please call park office for questions regarding the pet policy.